 What do we mean by that?

-First and foremost, provide your Bengal with plenty of toys that you can rotate every couple of weeks so that she doesn’t get bored of them.
-Make sure you keep her on her toes (or paw pads) with a wide range of experiences (walks, physical activities, even activities outside of her comfort zone).
+First and foremost, provide your Bengal with plenty of toys that you can rotate every couple of weeks so that she doesn’t get bored with them.
+Make sure you keep her on her toes (or paw pads) with a wide range of experiences (walks, physical activities, and even activities outside of her comfort zone).

 And, not to forget, Bengals absolutely adore water.
 While you don’t need to bathe them frequently, your Bengal might look forward to swimming in the pool, playing in the sprinklers, or growling at a body of water.